inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-🛡️ The Inox platform is your **shield** against complexity in full-stack development.
+🛡️ Inox is your **shield** against complexity in full-stack development.

 Inox is released as a **single binary** that will contain all you need to develop, test and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.